 Born on 9 April 1835 in Brussels, the capital of Belgium.
 He is the eldest son of Léopold I, first king of the Belgians.
 His full name is Léopold Louis Philippe Marie Victor.

 In line with royal tradition, he enters the Belgian Army at an early age, serving in the grenadiers, where he is appointed as a second lieutenant.
-Léopold will also become a member of the Belgian Senate.
+Léopold also becomes a member of the Belgian Senate.

 1846 - He is given the title the Duke of the Brabant.